-The application for admission is the application used in consideration for these scholarships.
-You can finance your education at Saint Paul with a combination of institutional scholarships, denominational and church support, and Annual Conference assistance for United Methodist applicants.
+In addition to scholarships, you can finance your education at Saint Paul with a combination of institutional scholarships, church support, and annual conference assistance.

 At Saint Paul School of Theology, the Financial Aid Office takes the faith journey along with you by guiding you through the financial aid process and helping ease the stress of managing the costs of your seminary degree.

-- If you are applying for a Federal Direct Stafford Loan, you will complete the Free Application for Federal Student Aid (FAFSA) after January 1 and before April 1.
-You must file online at fafsa.ed.gov.
+- If you are applying for a Federal Direct Stafford Loan, you will complete the Free Application for Federal Student Aid (FAFSA) after October 1 and before April 1.
+You must file online at www.studentaid.gov.
 Saint Paul’s Federal School code is G02509.

-- You will receive a SAR (Student Aid Report) from the federal processor which should be checked for accuracy and corrected as necessary.
+- You will receive a SAR (Student Aid Report) from the federal processor which should be checked for accuracy and corrected if necessary.

-- Once aid is posted, you will be able to print a comprehensive Financial Aid Award Letter listing the types and amounts of all financial assistance available to you.
+- Once aid is posted, you will be able to print a comprehensive Financial Aid Award that lists the types and amounts of all financial assistance available to you.
 This includes Saint Paul and federal financial assistance.

 - Notify the Financial Aid Office about any outside scholarships that you have received by completing an Outside Scholarship Notification Form (All forms are on Populi or Moodle).

-- If you are awarded a Federal Direct Stafford Loan, and you are a first time borrower at Saint Paul, you will need to complete a Master Promissory Note and Entrance Counseling.
-This can be accomplished at studentloans.gov.
+- If you are awarded a Federal Direct Stafford Loan, and you are a first-time borrower at Saint Paul, you will need to complete a Master Promissory Note and Entrance Counseling.
+This can be accomplished at www.studentaid.gov.

 Saint Paul has a wide variety of scholarships available.
 Students can receive one of the following awards if they meet the necessary criteria.

 Awards are given at the end of the academic year for students who have achieved a superior level of excellence in designated areas of study or contribution to the Saint Paul community.
 The awards are selected by the faculty and credited to a student’s account toward a future term’s tuition.